 Before your application can be approved, the lender needs to know you have the capacity to repay the loan.
 Lenders may evaluate this capacity in several ways.

-If you’re applying for a loan for your existing business, lenders will want to see that you have a sufficient cash flow to be able to repay the loan.
-If it’s a new business, however, lenders may instead consider your experience: Have you run a profitable business before?
+- Cash flow: If you’re applying for a loan for your existing business, lenders will want to see that you have sufficient cash flow to be able to repay the loan.
+But if it’s a new business, lenders may instead consider your experience: Have you run a profitable business before?

-You may need assets to secure your business loan.
+- Collateral: You may need assets to secure your business loan.
 Your assets serve as collateral that the lender could confiscate if you don’t repay the loan.
-If your assets aren’t enough to back the loan you want, you may be able to ask a cosigner to put up collateral for you.
+If your assets aren’t enough to back the loan you want, you may be able to ask a co-signer to put up collateral for you.

 Pulling together a loan application can be time consuming.
 If you’re applying for an SBA or USDA loan, you may need to fill out paperwork for both the lender and the U.S. government.